 We condemn compulsory education laws, which spawn prison-like schools with many of the problems associated with prisons, and we call for the immediate repeal of such laws.

-One of the great achievements of theis the shared responsibility for educating all of our children.
+One of the great achievements of the communitarian philosophy is the shared responsibility for educating all of our children.
 Libertarians in the Koch community see this as an evil, not an achievement.
 They also see it as a financial burden.
 They want to get rid of your public schools.
 They want to destroy public education.

 They want much lower taxes, and getting rid of public schools is one way to accomplish that.

 Look at any pie chart of state or local government expenditures, and education will surely be a big slice.
 If your goal is to lower your taxes as much as possible, why not go after the largest consumer of those taxes?